billyen2012/next-api-router/README.md

 app/
 └── api/
     ├── [...]/
-    │   └── route.ts
+    │   └── route.js
-    └── route.ts
+    └── route.js
 ```

-And then have you `const export app = NextApiRouter()` created in some other folder or file and then import them to both `route.ts`
+And then have you `const export app = NextApiRouter()` created in some other folder or file and then import them to both `route.js`

 ## Middlewares